Japanese cruiser Haguro: Battle off Samar

-With four salvos, Haguro hit Hoel with nine 8-inch (203 mm) shells and one 5-inch (127 mm) shell, destroying three of Hoel's five 5-inch (127 mm) guns, her port engine, after generator, bridge, and main battery director, as well as inflicting other damage.
+With four salvos, Haguro hit Hoel with nine 8-inch (203 mm) shells and one 5-inch (127 mm) shell, destroying three of Hoels five 5-inch (127 mm) guns, her port engine, after generator, bridge, and main battery director, as well as inflicting other damage.
 Had Haguro correctly identified Hoel as a destroyer and not a cruiser, the hits to the turrets and handing room would have likely detonated her magazines and sank her then and there.
-However, Haguro fired armor piercing shells that penetrated Hoel's unarmored hull without exploding.
+However, Haguro fired armor-piercing shells that penetrated Hoels unarmored hull without exploding.
 Still, the damage was significant, and the crippled Hoel was later finished off by gunfire from Yamato and Nagato.